shyamsg/JellyBelly/README.md

 # JellyBelly

-Toolset for vectorizing sequence data via spaced kmers
+##Toolset for vectorizing sequence data.

 # JellyBelly is a new project that will be in constant change.
 This master branch will always contain a working version.
 If you want to follow the latest changes and new functionality, be sure to add the "dev" branch.
 The dev branch will probably be a huge mess.